 - Salt

 - Vegetable Shortening.
-You can use softened, room temperature unsalted butter as a substitute (1:1 ratio).
+You can substitute softened, room-temperature unsalted butter (1:1 ratio).

 - Granulated Sugar